-Stanford on-campus programs and activities involving minors (as defined in Administrative Guide 1.8.1), including internships, camps and tutoring/mentorships, will be permitted to operate in-person on a continuing basis, provided they adhere to Stanford’s policies, including the mandatory vaccine requirement.
+Stanford on-campus programs and activities involving minors (as defined in Administrative Guide 1.8.1), including internships, camps and tutoring/mentorships, are permitted to operate in-person on a continuing basis, provided they adhere to Stanford’s policies, including the mandatory vaccine requirement.
 Please note that these policies do not extend to Stanford on-campus childcare centers, which maintain their own COVID-19 protocols.

-Accordingly, on-campus in-person programs and activities will be open only to vaccinated minors, which necessarily means minors ages 5 and up.
-On-campus in-person programs and activities involving minors must receive approval by the Dean or VP or their designee (chair or senior staff) in order to proceed.
-Only on-campus Stanford-run programs are permitted; no third-party programs are currently being approved for the Spring.
-All third-party programs who wish to operate in the Summer must be reviewed by the Summer Programs Committee and approved by University Human Resources.
+Accordingly, on-campus in-person programs and activities will be open only to vaccinated minors, which necessarily means minors ages 6 months and up.
+All third-party programs who wish to operate at Stanford must be reviewed and approved by University Human Resources.

 Off-campus in-person programs and activities involving minors must follow the university’s COVID-19-related requirements, which are available at this EH&S link and should be incorporated into the COVID-19 Safety Plan.
 Vaccination is strongly encouraged for participants in off-campus programs.
 Additionally, when the respective county’s transmission level for COVID-19 is at high, face coverings are recommended.

-Stanford programs and activities who wish to operate in-person must develop a plan to meet the university’s COVID-19-related requirements, and obtain approval from the Dean/VP/designee.
-Once approval is received from Dean/VP/designee, the minors programs and activities must register with the university’s Protection of Minors Management System (known as ePOM) and meet all requirements of the Protection of Minors policy prior to anticipated start date, including obtaining approval from the Program Sponsor.
+Stanford programs and activities who wish to operate in-person must develop a plan to meet the university’s COVID-19-related requirements..
+Additionally, minors programs and activities must register with the university’s Protection of Minors Management System (known as ePOM) and meet all requirements of the Protection of Minors policy prior to anticipated start date, including obtaining approval from the Program Sponsor.

 This policy is subject to change at any time.
 Stanford will be closely monitoring COVID-19 spread in the community.
 Programs should be ready to modify existing or future programming if conditions warrant.